-Again, teachers fear that the final adjustment of the Salary Standardization Law will follow the trend of past adjustments of giving paltry increases to those in the rank-and-file, thus further distorting the salary scales to their disadvantage, which increases have not been followed by new adjustments for several long years after the last tranche.
+Again, teachers fear that the final adjustment of the Salary Standardization Law will follow the trend of past adjustments of giving paltry increases to those in the rank-and-file, thus further distorting the salary scales to their disadvantage, which are not followed for several long years by new adjustments after the last tranche.
 Indeed, there is an urgent need for salary increases for public school teachers, along with other government employees.

-For these reasons, immediate approval of this bill is sought.
+For the foregoing reasons, the passage of this bill is sought.